morrownr/7612u/AP_Mode-Bridged_Wireless_Access_Point.md

                 (cable)         ╱                ╲
                 (fiber)      CAT 5e+              ((((( phone
                 (dsl)        Powerline AV2
+                             Ethernet Over Coax
 ```

 Note: The connection from the router to the RasPi is best served by a
 CAT 5e or greater ethernet cable but alternatives exist.
 One
 alternative is to use your existing electrical wiring by using
-Powerline AV2 adapters.
-These adapters are also called Homeplug AV2
+`Powerline AV2` adapters.
+These adapters are also called `Homeplug AV2`
 adapters and come in a variety of speeds and prices.
 I have had success
-with Powerline AV2 adapters but success depends on the quality and setup
+with `Powerline AV2` adapters but success depends on the quality and setup
 of the electrical wiring to be used.
+Another option is `Ethernet Over
-Anyone considering Powerline AV2
+Coax (MoCa)`.
+Anyone considering `Powerline AV2` or `Ethernet Over
-should research the issue and be prepared to the return the product if
+Coax (MoCa)` should research the products and be prepared to return
-it does not work well.
+the products if it does not work well.

 #### Single Band or Dual Band - Your Choice